Support local businesses to create sustainable change.

 The programme is open to undergraduate and postgraduate students, across all disciplines.

-The programme is a commitment of 1-5 hours a week across two academic terms, time commitment will change based on the demands of the project.
+The programme is a commitment of 1-5 hours a week across at least TB1, if not two academic terms.
+Time commitment will change based on the demands of the project.
 Before you apply, consider whether you are able to commit the amount of time needed for both you and the organisations taking part, to get the most out of the programme.

 You will be required to attend induction training, and be open to additional training throughout the programme.